RetroDECK/ES-DE/INSTALL-DEV.md

 You may need to create the SDL2 directory manually and copy the header files there.

-For FFmpeg, copy the directories libavcodec, libavformat, libavutil, libswresample and libswscale.
+For FFmpeg, copy the directories libavcodec, libavfilter, libavformat and libavutil.

 It should then look something like this: